VJchand-star/ocp-ldaps/README.md

 2. Test the LDAPSyncConfig \
 ` oc adm groups sync --sync-config=ldap-sync.yaml --whitelist=ldap-whitelist-groups `

-* If we have pulled groups, your golden!
-If not, then you'll need to investigate..
+    NOTE: If we have pulled groups, your golden!
+If not, then you'll need to investigate further...

 3. Commit the LDAPSyncConfig \
 ` oc adm groups sync --sync-config=ldap-sync.yaml --whitelist=ldap-whitelist-groups --confirm `